PX4/PX4-Devguide/en/advanced/camera_trigger.md

 # Camera Trigger
 The camera trigger driver allows the use of the AUX ports to send out pulses in order to trigger a camera.
-This can be used for multiple applications including timestamping photos for aerial surveying and reconstruction, synchronizing a multi-camera system or visual-inertial navigation.
+This can be used for multiple applications including timestamping photos for aerial surveying and reconstruction, synchronising a multi-camera system or visual-inertial navigation.

 In addition to a pulse being sent out, a MAVLink message is published containing a sequence number (thus the current session's image sequence number) and the corresponding timestamp.